Mwangi-Derrick/Mwangi-Derrick/README.md

 **Verifiable data movement** — cryptographic proof, atomic resumability, zero restarts from zero.
 Built so on-call engineers can finally sleep through the night.

+### 🩸 The Problem

+- 94% of companies have experienced backup failures
+- 58% of restore attempts fail (source: Veeam)
+- Most backup jobs restart from zero on any failure
+- Engineers discover corruption *during* disaster recovery

+**Resplix fixes this.**

 #### 🎯 Core Innovation

 Resplix reimagines data reliability by putting customers in control of their infrastructure while providing enterprise-grade orchestration: